Saintes-Maries (Van Gogh series): Saintes-Maries-de-la-Mer

-The painter described the town in a letter to his brother Theo.
-He wrote, "The beach here is sandy, no cliffs or rocks—like Holland—without the dunes and with more blue."
-In the same letter, he commented on the town's good seafood as well as the town's demographics and geography, writing, "I don’t believe there are 100 houses in this village or town.
-The main building after the old church, an ancient fortress, is the barracks."
+In a letter to his art-dealer brother Theo, the painter Vincent van Gogh described the village: “The beach here is sandy, no cliffs or rocks — like Holland — without the dunes and with more [colour] blue”, and the food, the villagers and the fishermen, and the coastal geography.
+“I don’t believe there are one hundred houses in this village.
+The main building, after the old church, an ancient fortress, is the barracks.”